Ring deconvolution microscopy: exploiting symmetry for efficient spatially varying aberration correction: Methods

+where the $*_{\theta}$ operator indicates a one-dimensional convolution over the $\theta$ dimension.
+The $r$ arises in the deconvolution since we are integrating over object space $(u,v)$ in polar coordinates $(r,\theta)$.
 This ring-wise computation, wherein points at different radii are filtered heterogeneously, is consistent with the underlying intuition in LRI: the blur varies radially.
 Our first main result is an efficient, FFT-based inversion of the ring convolution. \begin{theorem}[Ring Convolution Theorem] Under LRI, where $\F_\Theta$ is a 1D Fourier transform over $\theta$,

 \end{theorem} \begin{proof} Since the given system is LRI,~\eqref{eq:ring-convolution} holds.
 Substituting $\rho = \sqrt{x^2 + y^2}$ and $\phi = \tan^{-1}(y/x)$, we can rewrite~\eqref{eq:ring-convolution} as